sijuswamy/KTU-Maths-Updation/GXEST305.md

 - Introduce the concept of matrix decomposition and its relevence using a practical example.
 - Introduce the concept of Singular Value Decomposition (SVD) with a suitable example and formulate the mathematical approach.
 Better to explain the concept visually using an image compression example.
 - Define the terms in SVD and solve a simple example with three dimensional matrix.
 Explain the geometry of SVD as - Rotattion - scaling- Rotation in succession.
-- Introduce the curse of dimensionality reduction and present the PCA
+- Introduce the curse of dimensionality and present the PCA as a solution that transfer the given data into a new cordinate system.
-- Explain the significance of principal components as latent vectors with proper explanation
+- Explain the significance of principal components as latent vectors with proper explanation.
-- Provide matrices upto third order to find principal components.
+- Create principal components of matrices of order upto 3.
 >**Note:** From this module, theory questions like the SVD and PCA algorithm and problems to find $U$ matrix, $V$ matrix and $\Sigma$ (from SVD) and to find the principal compnents of matrices (from PCA) will be used for both internal and end semester assessments.
 ----